jxnv/Splunk_Investigation_Queries/PhishingInvestigation.md

 # Phishing Investigation Notes
-This document contains details on investigation tactices when a phishing email is observed in the environment.
+This document contains details on investigation when a phishing email is observed in the environment.

 ```markdown
 ## Table of Contents